Gyrst/sql_practice/README.md

 ### Kata SQL Practice

-Different exercises from kata with solutions.
+Different exercises from kata with solutions and other SQL practice exercises.